octahedroid/drupal-decoupled/packages/drupal-remix/README.md

 };
 ```

-> Note: This example is using the GenQL CLI, make you install it and generate types and client from the GraphQL API your Drupal site is exposing.
+> Note: This example is using the GenQL CLI, make sure you install it to generate types and client from the GraphQL API your Drupal site is exposing.

 ## Usage: Inline Preview

+In order to implement you will need to edit your `app/root.tsx` file

 ### Importing library